Skip to main content

 1. Protocol Participants (The “Supply Side”)

-• Actions: Publishing code, claiming bounties, submitting audit results.
+• Actions: Publishing code, performing automated builds, claiming bounties, submitting audit results.

 • Identity & Tools: These actions are authorized using the blockchain’s native identity system (principals).
 However, the tools used differ by role:

-• Developers use the Prometheus CLI to perform command-line operations like publishing new service versions.
+• Developers use the Prometheus CLI to perform command-line operations like publishing new service versions with app-store-cli release.

-• Auditors use the Prometheus web UI (the Audit Hub) to find and claim bounties, review code, and submit their results.
+• Auditors use the Prometheus web UI (the Audit Hub) to find and claim bounties, review code, and submit their security audit results.

 This ensures that every critical action affecting the software supply chain is cryptographically signed and attributable to a specific on-chain identity, using the optimal tool for the job.